angusgibbs/statsjs/README.md

 ## Contributing

 Patches are welcome, just make sure there are matching unit tests.
-Tests use [mocha](http://visionmedia.github.com/mocha/) with [expect.js](https://github.com/LearnBoost/expect.js).
+Tests use [mocha](http://visionmedia.github.com/mocha/) with my fork of [expect.js](https://github.com/angusgibbs/expect.js) (which allows you to assert that a value is within a certain error range of another value).
 Once you clone the repo (either your fork or this repository), `cd` into it and run `npm install` to install mocha and expect.js.
 Tests can be found within `test/test.js`.

 ## License